marcoshsq/The_Self-taught_Data_Scientist/README.md

 Welcome to the Data Science Undergraduate Curriculum, a list of free courses from renowned universities like MIT, Stanford, Johns Hopkins University, and more.
 This curriculum is designed to meet the requirements of a Data Science degree program, excluding general education courses.

+My intention for creating this project is that I want to learn data science and I saw that there is a lot of free and good content on the internet, so I did the research and organized it in the most coherent way I found.

+Initially, I created this curriculum for myself, but if you want to use it too, just clone it and take the courses that are linked.

 To build this curriculum I've consulted different sources which can be found in the ``References`` section at the end of this ``README`` page.

 ##